Chart Color Schemes

 Yagoona - Birrong is among the most culturally diverse areas in the country based on AreaSearch assessment of a range of language and cultural background related metrics

 Yagoona-Birrong is among the most culturally diverse areas in Australia, with 47.4% of its population born overseas and 69.8% speaking a language other than English at home.
-The dominant religion in Yagoona-Birrong, as per data from June 2016, is Christianity, comprising 41.5% of the population.
-Islam is notably overrepresented, making up 33.0%, which is higher than the Greater Sydney average of 27.9%.
+Christianity is the dominant religion in Yagoona-Birrong, comprising 41.5% of the population.
+However, Islam is notably overrepresented, making up 33.0%, compared to the Greater Sydney average of 27.9%.

 Frequently Asked Questions - Diversity